muon-build/muon/README.md

 - dependencies with a custom configuration tool
 - some modules

-Other differences from meson are described in `doc/differences.md`
+Other differences from meson are described in the [Muon Docs].

 If you want to contribute, try using `muon` to build your favorite project.
 Patches and bug reports welcome!